brtprivate/test_web/user/README.md

-# AI Earn Bot - User Application
+# AiCrypto Bot - User Application

 A modern, mobile-first Next.js application with Redux Toolkit and RTK Query for managing investments and wallet operations.